Oral Surgery Postoperative Instructions

-- Do not use straw or spit the saliva for 24 hour.
+- Do not use a straw or spit the saliva for 24 hours.
 The sucking motion can cause more bleeding by dislodging the blood clot.
 Drink from a glass and do not use straws.

 - Do not smoke for at least 5 to 7 days after the surgery.

 - Stay hydrated and drink plenty of liquids.

 - Confine the first day’s food intake to bland soft foods

 - Avoid hot, spicy, salty, citric, or crunchy foods

 - Take the prescribed pain medications and antibiotics with soft foods.
 Do not drive or drink alcohol after taking a narcotic.

 - Restrict your activities on the day of surgery.
 This helps reduce bleeding.

 - If you develop nausea, sip on a carbonated beverage slowly over a 15-minute period.
 Try to keep taking clear fluids and minimize the pain medication.